Hermann Friedrich Bonorden

-Hermann Friedrich Bonorden (28 August 1801 - 19 May 1884) was a German physician and mycologist.
+Hermann Friedrich Bonorden (28 August 1801 - 19 May 1884) was a German medical doctor and mycologist.
 During his career, he served as a Regimentarzt (regimental medical doctor) in Köln.

 In 1866, Stephan Schulzer von Müggenburg named the fungi genus Bonordenia in his honor.
 The genus Bonordeniella was named after him by Albert Julius Otto Penzig and Pier Andrea Saccardo in 1901.
 Bonorden was the author of numerous mycological taxa; the following are some of the genera that he circumscribed: